ruyiweicas/mxnet-stacked_hourglass/readme.md

 to set epochs.
 You can know more details in opts.py.

 ## Thanks
-Thanks Alejandro Newell's torch version of stacked hourglass network code.
+Thanks for Alejandro Newell's torch version of stacked hourglass network code.